Annysah/timberland/README.md

 # timberland
-A clone of a furniture web landing page show casing products using html and css grids
+A responsive clone of a furniture website show casing products using html and css grids. eager-snyder-86269a.netlify.app